 In response to deposition in diverse tree species, the rate at which heavy metals sink in the leaf and soil has changed according to age, absorption rate, and traffic intensity of locations.
-The result depicts the cumulative impact of several tree species on the heavy metal sink, as shown in Fig. 6.
-The maximum concentration of heavy metals in an area can help to determine individual tree species' concentration and sinking rate.
+The result depicts the cumulative impact of several tree species on the heavy metal sink, as shown in Figure 6.
+The maximum concentration of heavy metals in Table 3.
+HM in Soil and leaves -Cluster of tree species an area can help to determine individual tree species' concentration and sinking rate.
 Annexure-1A and Table 3 were used to predict which tree species can sink heavy metals by determining their locations and absorption rates.